Southampton Common: Layout

 Southampton Common currently includes 365 acre of woodland, parkland, rough grassland, ponds, wetlands, nature trails, a children's play area, a model yachting lake, and a fishing lake.

-The Hawthorns Urban Wildlife Centre at the southern end has been built on the former site of Southampton Zoo and the comprehensive displays document the natural history of the area; with interactive resources, educational facilities and information about local wildlife and environmental management.
-To the west, bordering on Hill Lane, is a historic cemetery that also includes many rare flora and fauna.
+The Hawthorns Urban Wildlife Centre at the southern end has been built on the former site of Southampton Zoo and has displays about the natural history of the area.
+To the west, bordering on Hill Lane, is Southampton Old Cemetery, with many rare flora and fauna.
 Cemetery Lake is popular for birdwatching.

-The south east of the Common includes a large play area for children with sand and water play.
-This is located near to a car parking zone and the Cowherds Inn, a local landmark which has a history going back to the 17th century.
+The south east of the Common includes a play area for children with sand and water play.
+This is near a car parking zone and the Cowherds Inn, a local landmark which has a history going back to the 17th century.

 The A33 road between Southampton and Winchester runs through the common.
 The section through the common is known as the Avenue.
 In 1760 it was straightened by the Southampton to Winchester turnpike trust.
 Since at least 1763 trees have been deliberately planted alongside the road.
+The Avenue was praised by William Gilpin in 1798, and described in a 1967 book by J. P. M. Pannell, the engineer to the Port of Southampton Harbour Board, as "one of the finest town approaches in Britain, if not the world".

 There are a number of streams on the common that are collectively part of the Rollesbrook catchment.
 An artificial connection to Freemantle stream that runs to the ornamental lake has also been created.
 The mainline of the Rollesbrook rises slightly to the south of Cutthorn Mound at the northern end of the common.
-It flows in a general south westerly direction passing under The Avenue and being joined by several tributaries before leaving the area via the southern side of the cemetery.
+It flows in a general south westerly direction, passing under the Avenue and being joined by several tributaries before leaving the area via the southern side of the cemetery.